unrealwork/atsd-use-cases/OrovilleDam/README.md

 Below are the summarized steps to follow to install local configurations of ATSD and Axibase Collector for analyzing the Oroville dam disaster:

 1. Install [Docker](https://docs.docker.com/engine/installation/linux/ubuntulinux/).
-2. [Install the ATSD database](https://github.com/axibase/atsd-docs/blob/master/installation/docker.md#option-2-configure-collector-account-manually) on in your local Docker configuration.
+2. [Install the ATSD database](https://github.com/axibase/atsd-docs/blob/master/installation/docker.md#option-2-configure-collector-account-manually) in your local Docker configuration.
-3. Save the [Oroville dam dataset](https://cdec.water.ca.gov/cgi-progs/queryF?s=ORO&d=13-Feb-2017+02:57&span=1year) in CSV format.
-4. Login to ATSD by navigating to `https://docker_host:8443/`.
+3. Login to ATSD by navigating to `https://docker_host:8443/`.
-5. Import the `cdec.water.ca.gov-shef-parser.xml` file into ATSD.
+4. Import the `cdec.water.ca.gov-shef-parser.xml` file into ATSD, which is located in the [resource folder](/OrovilleDam/resources).
 For a more detailed description, refer to step 9 from the following [step-by-step walkthrough](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/configuration.md) from our article on [U.S. mortality statistics](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md).
-6. Upload the Excel file saved in `.csv` format into ATSD.
+5. Upload the Excel file saved in `.csv` format into ATSD.
 Refer to step 10 from this same walkthrough.

 If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!